ifeekz/job-board-api/README.md

 - Token is returned on registration.
 Candidate or company can be logged in once registered
 - Jobs are published at the point of creation.
 (No moderation required)
-- Job expiration not a creteria
+- Job expiration not a criteria
 - Files are stored locally, not best for production environment

 #### Improvements